influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/guides/querying_data.md

 See [Authentication and Authorization](/influxdb/v1.2/query_language/authentication_and_authorization/) for how to enable and set up authentication.

 #### Maximum Row Limit
-InfluxDB will limit the maximum number of returned results to prevent itself from running out of memory while it aggregates the results.
-This is set to 10,000 by default and can be configured by modifying `max-row-limit` in the `http` section of the configuration file.
+InfluxDB limits the maximum number of returned results to prevent itself from running out of memory while it aggregates the results.
+By default, InfluxDB truncates the number of rows returned to 10,000 and, if there are more than 10,000 rows to return, includes a `"partial":true` tag in the response body.
+The [`max-row-limit` setting](/influxdb/v1.2/administration/config/#max-row-limit-10000) is configurable in the `[http]` section of the configuration file.

 The maximum row limit only applies to non-chunked queries.
 Chunked queries can return an unlimited number of points.